-Use Your PhD To Get Certified As An Industry Project Manager
+Use Your PhD To Gain Knowledge As An Industry Project Manager

-Use Your PhD To Get Certified As An Industry Project Manager
+Use Your PhD To Become A Successful Industry Project Manager

 Project Management Consortium

-The Project Management Consortium, or PMC, will ensure you get into a high paying Project Management career where you will leverage your leadership skills to turn meaningful ideas into transformative products and services.
-The PMC program leaders and board members are Project Managers currently working in industry who will train you in the process of understanding the Project Management field, communicating your relevant experience throughout all steps of the hiring process, and getting into the right Project Management career for you, no matter your background or target industry.
+The Project Management Consortium, or PMC, will ensure you get into a high-paying Project Management career where you will leverage your leadership abilities to turn meaningful ideas into transformative products and services.
+The PMC program leaders and board members are Project Managers currently working in industry who will guide you in the process of understanding the Project Management field, communicating your relevant experience throughout all steps of the hiring process, and getting into the right Project Management career for you, no matter your background or target industry.
 This is the only program specifically for PhDs and designed specifically by PhDs currently working in top Project Management roles.

 About The Project Management Consortium

-As soon as you become a PMC member, you get access to the PMC training dashboard, which includes 4 training modules with 40+ training videos and 8 advanced training workbooks.
+As soon as you become a PMC member, you get access to the PMC library dashboard, which includes 4 in-depth informational modules with 40+ videos and 8 advanced workbooks.
 You also get access to monthly members-only webinars about relevant topics in Project Management.
 Finally, you get lifetime access to a private job referral network of Project Managers and Project Management hiring managers and guaranteed instant feedback from these Project Managers 24/7 on any job search-related question so you can get hired as a Project Manager now.

-Here’s The Targeted Training You’ll Receive From The Project Management Consortium...
+Here’s The Targeted Mentoring You’ll Receive From The Project Management Consortium...

 Module #1: Project Management Foundations